GEMScienceTools/CatalogueTool-Lite/README.md

                                'MagType': 'Ms'}],
                 'Log': 'MERGED(EMEC Africa:1234);PREID(1111);'}
 ~~~
-As it can be seen from the example, *Location* and *Magnitude* are also list of dictionaries.
+*Location* and *Magnitude* are also list of dictionaries.
 Each elements of those lists represents a separate solution from a particular agency.
+In the example above, the event *02000* contains two independent magnitude solutions, but only one location solution.
 *Log* is jut a container for processing information (explained later), although it could be used to store any arbitrary text data of an event.
-In the example above, the event *02000* contains two independent magnitude solutions, but only one location solution.

 #### 1.2.2 - Methods
 Several methods for database manipulation, I/O and exploration are available: